CSUChico-CSCI340/final-project/README.md

 	* Other (get approval)

-In addition to answering one of the questions above, you may get extra credit by also answering the following question:
+Extra Credit question (this is not an alternative to one of the above questions; this must be answered in addition to answering one of the questions above):
-* Extra Credit question: How much does Docker virtualization impact the performance of threads compared to a native (or native VM) system in one of the following languages?
+* (EC) How much does Docker virtualization impact the performance of threads compared to a native (or native VM) system in one of the following languages?
 	* C
 	* Python
 	* Rust
 	* Go
 	* Java
 	* Other (get approval)

+Answering any of these questions will require several components, including:

+* Identify a metric (e.g. the execution time for a specific task)
+* Design a workload and design the experiment.
+For example:
+	* For comparing performance of threads, choose computationally intensive tasks that are easily parallelizable (CPU intensive, not I/O intensive) such as: DNS (Domain Name System) Resolution, Matrix multiplication, calculating prime numbers.
+ 		* Change the amount of data being passed to the programs, not the number of threads -- choose a number of threads (more than 1), and test each program with this number of threads.
+For the amount of data, change (for example) the number of names being resolved, the size of the matrix, or the number of points generated (choose at least 3 different amounts to test).
+ 	* For comparing file systems, compare reads and writes on files of different sizes with different block sizes for each file (use at least 3 different file sizes and at least 3 different block sizes for each file)
+ 	* Comparing performance of IPC methods will be similar to comparing threads -- you will need to choose a few computationally intensive tasks to compare.
+  		* Choose a method, e.g. pipes, message queues, shared memory, or local sockets, and implement your choice across each program.
+You should be comparing different amounts of data with each program.
+* Testing Procedure and Data Collection
+	* You will need to run the workload multiple times for each test case to account for noise, caching effects, and other statistical variance.
+Consider your margin of error when determining how many times you need to run each workload.
+* Test Results and Quantitative analysis
+	* Calculate and visualize your key performance indicators, then interpret your results.
+ 	* Determine if there are any statistically significant differences.

 ## Evaluation